Matthew’s autism story: “I’m often treated differently, but not working at The Brain Charity”

-“Now I am learning as I go, I feel comfortable taking people’s orders and have made great friends both with staff and with customers.
+“Now I am learning as I go, I feel comfortable taking people’s orders and have made great friends both with staff and with customers.”

-“Sometimes people like me with a learning difficulty are treated differently, but not here.
+He added: “Sometimes people like me with a learning difficulty are treated differently, but not here.

 “Knowing other people that work here have conditions has helped me settle in.”